manojbusam/retailpartners/README.md

 # iContent Product Data API

-This project sets up a iContent API that Reads a Apple database to GET product data using FastAPI.
+This project sets up a iContent API that Reads a Apple database to GET Product(s) details using FastAPI.

 ![Screenshot 2024-10-24 at 5 23 03 PM](https://github.com/user-attachments/assets/48b9be32-88c4-4405-80cc-95ad22d6e654)